fangde/TensorLab/README.md

 you can simply run it via the TensorLayerDocker/start.sh

+then inside the docker
+type

+python seed.py
+python mnistdemo.py
-It is highly recommand you use a gui client for mongodb to monitor the training, you can try the studio3T(https://studio3t.com/)

-and connecto the mongodb servier via ip:27019
+It is highly recommand you use a gui client for mongodb to monitor the training, you can try the studio3T(https://studio3t.com/) and connecto the mongodb servier via ip:27019